 SEGMENT REPORTING

-The Company's Chief Executive Officer is the Company's Chief Operating Decision Maker ("CODM") who evaluates how we allocate resources, assess performance and make strategic and operational decisions.
-Based on such evaluation and the information provided to the CODM, the Company determined as of and for the period ended March 31, 2026, that Flex has three operating and reportable segments.
-See note 1 "Organization of the Company" for further details on the segment change that took place in the fourth quarter of fiscal year 2026.
+The Company's Chief Executive Officer is our Chief Operating Decision Maker ("CODM") who evaluates how we allocate resources, assess performance and make strategic and operational decisions.
+Based on such evaluation, the Company determined as of and for the period ended March 31, 2025, that Flex has two operating and reportable segments.
+During the fourth quarter of fiscal year 2024, following the Nextracker spin-off, the Company classified the pre spin-off results of Nextracker, formerly our Nextracker segment, as discontinued operations in our consolidated statements of operations.
+See note 7 "Discontinued Operations" for additional information.

-The ITS segment is optimized for speed to market based on a highly flexible supply and manufacturing system.
-ITS is comprised of the following end markets that represent reporting units:
+The FAS segment is optimized for speed to market based on a highly flexible supply and manufacturing system.
+FAS is comprised of the following end markets that represent reporting units:

-The RMS segment is optimized for longer product lifecycles requiring complex ramps with specialized production models.
-RMS is comprised of the following end markets that represent reporting units:
+The FRS segment is optimized for longer product lifecycles requiring complex ramps with specialized production models and critical environments.
+FRS is comprised of the following end markets that represent reporting units:

 The determination of the separate operating and reporting segments is based on several factors, including the nature of products and services, the nature of production processes, customer base, delivery channels and similar economic characteristics.

 An operating segment's performance is evaluated based on its pre-tax operating contribution, or segment income.
-The CODM compares actual segment income to budgeted financial performance in allocating resources and assessing segment performance.
-Segment income is defined as net sales less cost of sales, and segment selling, general and administrative expenses, and does not include amortization of intangibles, stock-based compensation, certain restructuring charges, customer-related asset impairment charges or recoveries, legal and other, interest expense, interest income, other charges (income), net, and equity in earnings of unconsolidated affiliates.
+Segment income is defined as net sales less cost of sales (disaggregated below into cost of inventory and manufacturing expenses), and segment selling, general and administrative expenses, and does not include amortization of intangibles, stock-based compensation, certain restructuring charges, customer related asset impairment, legal and other, interest expense, interest income, other charges (income), net, and equity in earnings of unconsolidated affiliates.
 A portion of depreciation is allocated to the respective segments, together with other general corporate, research and development and administrative expenses.

 Selected financial information by segment is in the tables below.